Diurese Side Effects

 Generic Name: trichlormethiazide

-Note: This page contains information about the side effects of trichlormethiazide.
-Some of the dosage forms included on this document may not apply to the brand name Diurese.
+Note: This document contains side effect information about trichlormethiazide.
+Some of the dosage forms listed on this page may not apply to the brand name Diurese.

 Applies to trichlormethiazide: oral tablet